 What happens if I miss a dose (Ethamolin)?

-Since ethanolamine oleate is given by a healthcare professional in a hospital setting, it is not likely that you will miss a dose.
+Since ethanolamine oleate is given by a healthcare professional in an emergency setting, you are not likely to miss a dose.

 What happens if I overdose (Ethamolin)?

-What should I avoid while receiving ethanolamine oleate (Ethamolin)?
+What should I avoid after receiving ethanolamine oleate (Ethamolin)?

 What other drugs will affect ethanolamine oleate (Ethamolin)?

 There may be other drugs that can interact with ethanolamine oleate.
-Tell your doctor about all your prescription and over-the-counter medications, vitamins, minerals, herbal products, and drugs prescribed by other doctors.
+Tell your doctor about all medications you use.
+This includes prescription, over-the-counter, vitamin, and herbal products.
 Do not start a new medication without telling your doctor.

 Where can I get more information?

-Your pharmacist can provide more information about ethanolamine oleate.
+Your doctor or pharmacist can provide more information about ethanolamine oleate.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.